eman7blue/numismatic-archeology/README.md

 There are eight coins which can be found in-game:
 * Animal Coin: Dug up in badlands buried hoards
 * Bee Coin: Dug up in desert buried hoards
-* Ender Coin: Found in end cities
+* Ender Coin: Dug up in end temples
-* Parrot Coin: Found in jungle temples
+* Parrot Coin: Dug up in bamboo shrines
 * Piglin Coin: Dug up in housing bastions
-* Sniffer Coin: Dug up desert wells
+* Sniffer Coin: Dug up in warm ocean ruins
 * Turtle Coin: Dug up in desert pyramids
 * Villager Coin: Traded for with Wandering Trader